antimof/UxPlay/README.md

     * in HLS video streaming from the YouTube app  (-hls option), rendered using GStreamer's media player "playbin3" (or playbin2, with option -hls 2), we don't understand how to correctly deal with "interstitials" (= 15 sec commercials) when "skip" is pressed on the client.
-      (HLS is handled by handlers in lib/http_handlers.h)
+      (HLS is handled by handlers in lib/http_handlers.h).
+(Should response to HTTP requests POST /action (playlistRemove) and POST
+      /Stop be modified? _Wireshark data from HLS on an AppleTV model 3 with  UN-upgraded original OS (unencrypted communications) could be useful!_

 ## Highlights: